OctopusDeployLabs/workertools/README.md

 This repository contains Dockerfiles used to build container images for common tools used with the [execution container](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature of Octopus Deploy.

-**Please consider this repository and any container images provided as-is.
-If there are any issues please do not contact the Octopus support team.**

 ## Platforms

 Images are typically available for: